gsimsekfb/my_rust_lib/best-practices/readme.md

 - `Ord`: All items of this type can be compared and ordered.
 - `Hash`: Items of this type can produce a stable hash of their contents when asked.
 - `Debug`: Items of this type can be displayed to programmers.
-- `Display`: Items of this type can be displayed to users.

 Other (non-deriveable) standard traits are covered in other Items, and so are not included here.
 These include: